vandelio/burger-fanatics/README.md

  - Test the deployed amplify project                        - 👍

 # Project Requirements
+  - Find nearby restaurants with burgers on the menu
-  - Review local burger spots - rating
+  - See reviews for burger spots and give reviews with rating
-  - Share pictures of burgers
+  - Share pictures of burgers in the reviews
-  - Find nearby resturants
+  - Share a post to make it a social media

 # DB example
   - Store {title, description, calculatedrating, place, openinghours} for the Spots